 FLEXIBLE SPENDING ACCOUNT (FSA) Highlights:

 The City of Mesa Flexible Spending Plan offers you the opportunity to set aside pre-tax dollars from your paycheck to pay for either health care or dependent care (child or elder care) expenses that would normally be paid out of pocket.
 Enrolling in the flexible spending account program reduces your taxable income.

 When enrolling in the Flexible Spending Account(s), especially for the first time, estimate eligible expenses carefully.
 This is a use it or lose it program.
-However, there is a $500 Rollover plan feature on the health flexible spending accounts.
-With this feature you can rollover up to $500 of your unclaimed balance to the following plan year, in addition to whatever you have elected for that plan year.
-This $500 will not be subject to the "use-it-or-lose-it" rule from year to year, however any other balances will be.
+However, there is a $500 Rollover plan feature on the Health Care FSA which allows you to roll over up to $500 of your unclaimed balance to the following plan year in addition to the amount you will elect for that plan year under certain conditions See the Health Flexible Spending Account section below for more information.

 Any money left in the account after the 90-day deadline (January 1 thru March 31) will be forfeited to the Employee Benefit Trust Fund.

 Note that IRS regulations require re-enrollment into the FSA each year during Open Enrollment.
-In other words, if you intend to participate and contribute towards a health and/or dependent care FSA for the following calendar year, you MUST enroll during Open Enrollment, otherwise your elections will default to $0 starting on January 1.
+If you intend to participate and contribute towards a health and/or dependent care FSA for the following calendar year, you MUST enroll during Open Enrollment otherwise your elections will default to $0 starting on January 1.

 Participants may not seek reimbursement for health care or dependent care (child/elder care) expenses for Committed Partner or Committed Partner children/elders under FSA accounts.